 Although the new definition had the great advantage that the length of the second was no longer prone to vary slightly form one day to the next, it had the great disadvantage that it was rooted in the past and as a result was a very difficult standard with which to make comparisons.

 Meanwhile, back at the National Physical Laboratory in Teddington in London, Louis Essen had developed a new type of clock that worked using microwave radiation and the properties of the caesium 133 atom.
 Referred to as atomic clock, it set a new standard in timekeeping; proving more stable than the quartz clocks which had been developed in the 1930s and 40s.
 More importantly, it proved to be a more stable timekeeper than the Earth.
 Atomic time also had an important practical advantage over ephemeris time, in that it was easily obtainable for comparative purposes.
 As a result a new definition for the second was drawn up whose value was equal to the observationally determined value of the ephemeris second.
 The new definition was formally adopted as part of the SI system at the Thirteenth General Conference on Weights and Measures in October 1967.
 Since that date, the second has been defined as ‘the duration of 9,192,631,770 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the atom of caesium133’.
-Although the atomic timescale is now the norm, ephemeris time is still of importance to astronomers.
+Although the atomic timescale is now the norm, the later derivatives of ephemeris time are still of importance to astronomers.

 With the Earth gradually slowing, but the new atomic timescale not slowing with it, the position of the Sun in the sky was set to get more and more out of step with the time it represented.
 The idea of 12 noon gradually shifting into the morning and then into the night was not something that most people wanted to contemplate – even if it was going to take tens of thousands of years to become significant.